On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Introduction

+The reader more familiar with the cohomological Artin--Tate presentation of class field theory will have no difficulties since our approach is elementary, the more elaborate objects or notions being the Artin symbols, and the Hasse norm theorem claiming that in a cyclic extension $M/F$, any element of $F$, everywhere local norm (except at a single place because of the ``product formula''), is a global norm in $M/F$.
+For a cohomological description of abelian $p$-ramification theory, we refer to \cite{NQD1986}, then to \cite{Gra2019c} for a survey and practical aspects.
+For a $p$-adic logarithmic class field theory approach, we refer to \cite{Jau1998, Jau1994, BJ2016, DJPS2005, Jau2024b, Jau2026}.

+For the so important Chevalley--Herbrand formula, it is clear that the $1933$'s proof (in french), may offer some difficulties; so we refer to the cohomological Lang's proof \cite{Lan1986}.
+All variations of this formula are classical (\cite{Jau1986, Gra2017a, LiYu2020} and a lot of papers).

-It is now accepted that deep $p$-adic obstructions, to the knowledge of the arithmetic in the tower, due in particular to units, cannot be removed by means of a strict algebraic way, and, actually, a majority of articles supplement the usual techniques of $\Z_p[[T]]$-modules with arguments of class field theory type, most often using, in a more or less hidden way, the genus theory form of Chevalley--Herbrand formula, improperly referenced through articles of Iwasawa or others.
-But, if classical arguments of class field theory are not sufficient, the simple use, for $k = \Q(\sqrt{-m})$, of the crucial second quotient $\CH_{K_n}^{2}/\CH_{K_n}^1$ deduced from the filtration, having, in a surprising way, same order as that of the logarithmic class group of $k$\,\footnote{Theorem \ref{fq}, generalized in the semi-simple case to imaginary abelian fields, in Appendix \ref{A} by Jaulent}, yields many results with elementary proofs, which literature sometimes obtains with difficulty; more precisely, we think that, beyond the second element $\CH_{K_n}^{2}$, arithmetic becomes random, which explains that only statistics, densities results, may be accessible with the help of numerical computations.
-Of course, when adding some hypothesis on the invariants of the fields, some particular results may be found.
+It is now accepted that deep $p$-adic obstructions to the knowledge of the arithmetic in a $\Z_p$-extension, due in particular to the units and/or Fermat's quotients of algebraic numbers, cannot be removed by means of a strict algebraic way, and a majority of articles supplement the usual techniques of $\Z_p[[T]]$-modules with arguments of class field theory type, most often using, in a more or less hidden way, the genus theory form of Chevalley--Herbrand formula, improperly referenced through articles of Iwasawa or others (see \cite[Footnote 1, p.46]{Gra2026} for more historical details).

-This viewpoint essentially applies to Greenberg's difficult conjectures \cite{Gree1998}, in the spirit of the real case \cite{Gree1976} which is, in our view, the archetypal model illustrating the previous comments.
+But, if basic arguments of class field theory are not always sufficient either, the simple use, for $k = \Q(\sqrt{-m})$, of the crucial second jumps $\CH_{K_n}^2/\CH_{K_n}^1$, deduced from the filtrations, yields many results with elementary proofs, which literature sometimes obtains with difficulty.
+Surprisingly, this second jump has, for $n$ large enough, same order as that of the logarithmic class group $\wt \CH_k$ (Theorems \ref{fq}, \ref{stability}):

+where $S_k$ is the set of the two primes dividing $p$, $\CH_k^{S_k} := \CH_k/\Ccl(\langle S_k \rangle)$ is the $S_k$-class group, $\CH_k$ being the $p$-class group of $k$ and $\Ccl({\mathfrak a})$ the image of an ideal ${\mathfrak a}$ in $\CH_k$; then $\delta_p(k)$ is a deep random number, specific of the imaginary split case, elucidating the order of the norm residue symbol at $p$ of the fundamental $S_k$-unit of $k$.
+This is generalized in the semi-simple case, to imaginary abelian fields, in Appendix \ref{A} and \cite{Jau2024b}, in the context of a Gold criterion, by analogy with ordinary class groups.

+We think that, beyond the second element $\CH_{K_n}^2$, arithmetic becomes random, which explains that only statistics, densities results, may be accessible with the help of computations.
+When adding some hypothesis on some invariants, particular results may be stated.